 If you pay your tax late, we will charge you a late payment penalty.
-This penalty is 1⁄2 of 1 percent (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
+This penalty is $\frac{1}{2}$ of 1% (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
 We charge this penalty from the original due date of the return until the date you pay the tax.
-This penalty cannot exceed a total of 10 percent.
+This penalty cannot exceed a total of 10% (.10) of the unpaid tax.